MaxLeiter/maxleiter.com/posts/introducing-drift.md

 <img src="/blog/drift/view-post.png" alt="A page showing a post title, the ability to download all files a ZIP archive, a dropdown to jump to specific files, and a file titled 'webpack.config.js' with javascript highlighted code." />

 For prototyping, I used the [geist-ui library](https://geist-ui.dev) for the basic design components.
 It's _very_ JavaScript reliant, but I've already begun working on replacing it with in-house elements.
-So if you're reading this from Hacker News are were planning to complain it doesn't work &mdash; I'm sorry!
+So if you're reading this from Hacker News and were planning to complain it doesn't work &mdash; I'm sorry!

 Rendering markdown, after multiple iterations, is done and stored on the server.
 This means that published posts can be rendered at build-time or on the server thanks to Next.js's SSR support.
 For editing, I've set-up a Next.js lambda function that receives markdown from the client and returns HTML.